A Quantitative Security Analysis of S-boxes in the NIST Lightweight Cryptography Finalists: Introduction

-\footnote{Current paper is an extended version of our previous paper \cite{9990069}} Shannon's confusion in any symmetric cipher is mainly dependent on the non-linear component used.
-The most commonly used component to achieve non-linearity in symmetric cryptography is substitution box (sbox).
-Analysing the cryptographic profile of an sbox plays a vital role in determining the overall strength of a cryptosystem.
-Literature reports nearly $28$ cryptographic properties \cite{perrin2013properties,heys2002tutorial,ishfaq2018matlab, seitkulov2021,nitaj2020new,abeer,zahid2021dynamic,evertse1987linear,nyberg2023modifications,boura2018boomerang,tezcan2014differential, bar2019dlct,kim2018improved,canteaut2016lecture, guilley2004differential,prouff2005dpa} that can be used as a tool to estimate the quality of an sbox.
-Some of the attacks mentioned earlier exploit specific sbox properties in order to devise attack characteristics for a particular cipher.
-For example, in \cite{Priyanka} authors point out that the value of correlation immunity of ASCON sbox makes it susceptible to subset cryptanalysis.
-However, an entire picture of the cryptographic properties of finalist sboxes is not present in literature and our aim is to fill that gap.
-Section \pageref{section:1} of this paper elaborates the specifications of six finalists of NIST LWC.
-Section \ref{section:2} discusses the fundamental properties of sboxes and classifies them on the basis of relevant attack category.
-Secondly, upper and lower bounds on these properties are highlighted along with their behaviour under affine equivalence.
-In Section \ref{section:4} the results of sbox analysis are discussed in detail.
-Conclusion is presented in Section \ref{section:5}.
+Shannon's property confusion in any symmetric cipher is mainly dependent on the non-linear component used.
+The most commonly used component to achieve non-linearity in symmetric cryptography is a substitution box (S-box).
+Analysing the cryptographic profile of an S-box plays a vital role in determining the overall strength of a cryptosystem.
+The literature reports nearly $24$ cryptographic properties \cite{perrin2013properties,heys2002tutorial,ishfaq2018matlab, seitkulov2021,nitaj2020new,abeer,zahid2021dynamic,evertse1987linear,nyberg2023modifications,boura2018boomerang,tezcan2014differential, bar2019dlct,kim2018improved,canteaut2016lecture, guilley2004differential,prouff2005dpa} that can be used as a tool to estimate the quality of an S box.
+Some of the attacks mentioned earlier exploit specific S-box properties in order to devise practical attack characteristics for a particular cipher.
+This paper aims to provide a complete picture of the cryptographic properties of S-boxes, their relevance to known attacks, and related security limits \footnote{Current paper is an extended version of our previous paper \cite{9990069}}.
+Our primary goal is to help researchers better understand and evaluate the security profile of S-boxes in a principle manner.

+Section \ref{sec2} of this paper elaborates the specifications of six finalists of NIST LWC.
+Section \ref{sec3} discusses the fundamental properties of S boxes and classifies them according to the relevant attack category.
+Secondly, the upper and lower bounds of these properties are highlighted along with their behavior under affine equivalence.
+In Section \ref{sec4}, the results of the S-box analysis are discussed in detail.
+In Section \ref{sec5}, we generate a new $4-$bit S-box with optimal cryptographic properties using the PEIGEN S-box generation tool \cite{peigen}, and draw a comparison of the properties of this S-box with the LWC finalists having $4-$bit S-boxes.
+Section \ref{sec6} discusses and highlights the scope and limitations of this paper.
+Finally, we conclude our findings in Section \ref{sec7}.